-UAS counselors empower students to discover themselves, their passions and directions in life.
-They collaborate with students, staff, parents and the community to maximize each student’s academic, social, and emotional potential in a multicultural and fast-changing world.
+UAS counselors empower students to explore their true selves, discover their passions, and find their path in life.
+They work collaboratively with students, staff, parents, and the community to maximize students’ academic, social, and emotional potential in a multicultural and rapidly changing world.

-Our counselors offer a wide range of services for students to confront the changes and challenges they will encounter as they mature:
+Our counselors provide a diverse range of services aimed at assisting students in navigating the changes and challenges they will face as they mature: